rahmangunawans/Gajelas/replit.md

 - ✓ Created centralized logger utility for better debugging and monitoring
 - ✓ Cleaned up project by removing temporary test files and debug versions
 - ✓ Restored to clean production-ready state with only necessary files
+- ✓ Completed migration from Replit Agent to Replit environment
+- ✓ Created custom broker assets (SVG logos) for all trading platforms
+- ✓ Updated dashboard to use proper broker logos instead of generic icons
+- ✓ Enhanced broker cards with authentic branding for Binomo, Quotex, Olymptrade, IQ Option, and Stockity

 **Project preference:** Keep as Flet mobile application, not Flask web application.